Please write jsexton2[at]ucmerced[dot]edu if you are unable access any of these publications. I would be happy to share a copy.

 Hirst, M.J., Griffin, P.C., Sexton, J. P., and A.A.
 Hoffmann.
 In press.
 Testing the niche breadth-range size hypothesis: habitat specialization versus performance in Australian alpine daisies.
 Ecology.

 Sexton, J., Montiel, J., Shay, J., Stephens, M., and R. Slatyer.
-In press.
 Evolution of ecological niche breadth.
 Annual Review of Ecology, Evolution, and Systematics

 Hirst, M., Sexton, J. P., & A. Hoffmann.
 (2016).
 Extensive variation, but not local adaptation in an Australian alpine daisy.
 Ecology and Evolution.